 I had to learn everything about my “new” body and my limitations.
 I was rather despondent to know that I had to depend on my family for simple daily tasks in the beginning.
 However, I refused to be dependent.
 Acknowledging the limitations that came with my disability helped and with that, I have adapted rather well despite the changes.

-As embarrassing as it is to admit, I was foolish enough to think that one can’t be independent after suffering from spinal cord injury and boy, am I glad I was so wrong.
+As embarrassing as it is to admit, I was foolish enough to think that one can’t be independent after suffering from a spinal cord injury and boy, am I glad I was so wrong.

 Slowly but surely – doing the same task takes a longer while, or a different method, but it is still possible.
 I just had to figure out different ways of doing the same things.

 Things weren’t always as smooth sailing as you see on the surface.
 Having a spinal cord injury (in my case) comes with a lot of pain – nerve pain, burning sensations, the bad spasms, pressure sores and the frequent UTIs.